-In 2021, Komplett initiated a review process to update its Code of Conduct in line with its increased sustainability standards and to bring it up to internationally recognised initiatives, such as the UN Guiding Principles on Business and Human Rights.
+Komplett Webhallen In 2021, Komplett initiated a review process to update its Code of Conduct in line with its increased sustainability standards and to bring it up to internationally recognised initiatives, such as the UN Guiding Principles on Business and Human Rights.
 The process is ongoing as of 2022.
 A newly hired compliance officer, who will take up the position from 1 March 2023, will be responsible for completing the process.
+Webhallen's Code for employees de commitment to n ethical standards the company doe the standards of Webhallen can ex parties, and what can expect from Code of Conduct part of its People available at the ir company aims to this during 2023.

-Webhallen's Code of Conduct for employees describes its commitment to maintaining high ethical standards in everything the company does.
-It sets out the standards of behaviour that Webhallen can expect from internal parties, and what external parties can expect from Webhallen.
-The Code of Conduct for employees is part of its People policy, which is available at the intranet, and the company aims to further develop this during 2023.
+e of Conduct escribes its maintaining high ls in everything es.
+It sets out behaviour that xpect from internal at external parties Webhallen.
+The for employees is e policy, which is ntranet, and the o further develop